 This Route 66 map has all of the original alignments color coded.
 Also called The Mother Road, these routes are historical parts of old U.S. Highway 66.
 They may no longer be accessible, drivable or visible.
 Some are now on private property.
 Those alignments now part of or under an Interstate are not drawn.
 Hit the box in the upper right hand corner to see the map in a full screen view.
 In the upper left hand corner you can also select Terrain or Satellite views.
 If you find any errors you can report them to corrections(at)route66-map(dot)com.
-Please site any authoritative source for making the correction.
+If possible, site any reliable source for making the correction.

 Flexible map shortcode